Cambodian Currency: What You Need To Know

 The US dollar is accepted in Cambodia and is recognized as the second most used currency.
 You can take out US dollars at ATMs across Cambodia.
 This is due to the country’s lengthy reliance on foreign currencies, especially the US dollar.
 Because of how frequently it is used, prices for goods and services are frequently given in both riel and US dollars.
 Cambodians frequently have both riel and US cash in their wallets.
 While many restaurants’ menus will list costs in US dollars, small Khmer eateries might still do so.

-The Chinese yuan is another currency that is newly gaining acceptance in Cambodia from the Tourism Board in Cambodia.
+The Chinese yuan is another currency that is newly gaining acceptance in Cambodia from the Tourism board in Cambodia.
 This is a result of China’s expanding influence in Cambodia as well as the rising flow of Chinese tourists and investment.
-To draw in more Chinese tourists, several companies now accept payments in yuan rather than US dollars or KHR riel.
+In order to draw in more Chinese tourists, several companies now accept payments in yuan rather than US dollars or KHR riel.
 This is where the use of the yuan is most prevalent.
+Please check the recent news as things can quickly change or contact the tourism board directly.

 FAQs: Cambodian Currency